-Going out more, especially to the sorts of places or events you rarely attended before, you probably need new clothes.
+If you are suddenly going out more, especially to the sorts of places or events you rarely attended before, you probably need new clothes.
 This can demand a wardrobe shake-up even more dramatic than starting a new job.

 If you’re still wearing the same clothes you wore 10, 20, or 30 years ago, it’s long past the time for a good closet clear-out.
 This goes double if you’re not even wearing your old clothes, but still holding on to them anyway.

-Before you pack up everything you own, think about having to lug all those clothes across the country (or even across town.)
-That should help you to be ruthless about getting rid of what you don’t need.
+Before you pack up everything you own, think about having to lug all those clothes across the country (or even across town).
+That should nudge you to be ruthless about getting rid of what you don’t need.

 It might sound odd, but the feeling of having “no clothes” usually strikes when you have too many of the wrong clothes or your closets are so stuffed that you can't tell what you have.

 Whether you’ve had a baby, lost or gained weight, or sustained an injury that makes once comfortable clothes constricting, you can make life easier by sorting through the contents of your closet and getting rid of what no longer serves your needs.

-Thinking about exploring a more minimalist lifestyle or trying your hand at a capsule wardrobe, your current closet probably won't serve your needs.
-An easy and fun place to start is by downsizing your wardrobe.
+If you are thinking about exploring a more minimalist lifestyle or trying your hand at a capsule wardrobe, your current closet probably won't serve your needs.
+An easy and fun place to start the process is by downsizing your wardrobe.

 Whether you’re going vegan, protesting fast fashion, or wanting to live more simply, clearing out your closet so that your stuff aligns with your values can be a good first step.